Disappearance of Kyron Horman: Background

-Kyron Richard Horman was born September 9, 2002, in Portland, Oregon, to Desiree Young and Kaine Horman, an engineer for Intel.
-The couple divorced eight months into Young's pregnancy with Kyron, with Young citing irreconcilable differences.
-The two had been granted shared custody of Kyron until 2004, but when Young was diagnosed with kidney failure that required extensive medical intervention, Kaine Horman took over full custody; notwithstanding this fact, Young still remained an active part of the child's upbringing.
+Kyron Richard Horman was born September 9, 2002, in Portland, Oregon, to Desiree Young and Kaine Horman, an engineer at Intel.
+The couple divorced eight months into Young's pregnancy, with Young citing irreconcilable differences.
+They initially shared custody of Kyron, but in 2004 Young was diagnosed with kidney failure that required extensive medical treatment.
+As a result, Kaine assumed full custody, though Young remained actively involved in Kyron's upbringing.

 In 2007, Kaine married Terri Moulton (born March 14, 1970), a substitute teacher originally from Roseburg.
-Kaine became romantically involved with Moulton around 2001 when he and Young were in the midst of divorcing.
-They married in 2007 while visiting Kauaʻi, Hawaii.
-In December 2008, Moulton gave birth to a daughter, Kiara.
-Meanwhile, Kyron was a student at Skyline Elementary School near Forest Park.
+Kaine and Moulton had begun a relationship around 2001 while he and Young were in the process of divorcing.
+The couple married in 2007 during a trip to Kauaʻi, Hawaii.
+In December 2008, Moulton gave birth to their daughter, Kiara.
+At the time, Kyron was a student at Skyline Elementary School near Forest Park.